 Conclusion

-Poland has the luxury of having a huge resource of quality players, but every rotation and rejuvenation carries its own risks.
-Grbić is clearly betting on a long-term plan, but will this affect the team's performance in the short term?
-Will the new faces be able to compensate for the lack of experienced stars?
+Poland has the luxury of an enormous resource of quality players, but every rotation and rejuvenation carries its risks.
+Grbić clearly relies on a long-term plan, but will this affect the team's performance in the short term?
+Will the new faces be able to compensate for the absence of experienced stars?

-*The coach does not rule out changes that may result from health or other conditions.
+*The coach does not rule out changes that may arise from health or other conditions.